19hours/sg-statutes/Acts/Inquiries Act.md

 (a) matters of evidence and procedure in relation to committees of inquiry under this Act;

-(b) the assessment and payment of sums referred to in paragraph 1(7) of the First Schedule.
+(b) the assessment and payment of sums referred to in paragraph 1(7) of the Schedule.

 (3) Rules under subsection (2)(b) may in particular —

-(a) make provision as to how and by whom the sums referred to in paragraph 1(7) of the First Schedule are to be assessed, including provision allowing the assessment to be undertaken by the committee of inquiry or by such other person as the committee of inquiry may nominate; and
+(a) make provision as to how and by whom the sums referred to in paragraph 1(7) of the Schedule are to be assessed, including provision allowing the assessment to be undertaken by the committee of inquiry or by such other person as the committee of inquiry may nominate; and

 (b) make provision for review of an assessment at the instance of any person dissatisfied with it.

+[UK Inquiries Act, s.
+41]

 ## PART V

 MISCELLANEOUS

-### Repeal
+### Savings and transitional provisions

 17\.
-The Commissions of Inquiry Act (Cap.
-48) is repealed.

-### Savings and transitional provisions

-18\.
-In respect of any commission of inquiry appointed under section 2 of the repealed Commissions of Inquiry Act (referred to in this section as the repealed Act) before the date of commencement of this Act, the repealed Act shall continue to apply to such commission of inquiry and all matters arising therefrom as if the repealed Act had not been repealed.
+In respect of any commission of inquiry appointed under section 2 of the repealed Commissions of Inquiry Act\*(referred to in this section as the repealed Act) before 1st November 2007, the repealed Act shall continue to apply to such commission of inquiry and all matters arising therefrom as if the repealed Act had not been repealed.

-### Related amendments to other written laws

-19\.
-The provisions of the Acts specified in the first column of the Second Schedule are amended in the manner set out in the second column thereof.
+\*(Cap.
+48, 1985 Ed.)

+[18

-FIRST SCHEDULE
+## THE SCHEDULE

 Section 14